efhilton/BluetoothJoystick/README.md

 ## Overview

-This is a simple utility that runs on Android, and that allows the user to connect to a remote to a remote device (such as a robot) and control it via a series of toggles, buttons, and joysticks.
+This is a simple utility that runs on Android, and that allows the user to connect to a remote bluetooth device (such as a robot) and control it via a series of toggles, buttons, and joysticks.

 This only works on Android v15 and higher.

+Settings can be found in the settings tab, where you specify the Bluetooth parameters and the strings that should be sent when the different buttons and toggles are activated.

 ## Questions?